WTF Is a Fiduciary?

 The concept of acting in your client’s best interest has been in use for decades.
 However, the meaning and message of a true fiduciary got a major boost in 2016.
 That’s when the Department of Labor (or DOL) issued a ruling requiring all broker-dealers, insurance agents, and other financial professionals to adhere to the 1940 fiduciary standard when offering advice on their clients’ retirement accounts.
 This standard requires you to place your clients’ interests ahead of your own.

 The new rule set off a huge debate within the financial-advisory community.
-This exposed and sorted the real fiduciaries from the phony ones.
+It exposed and sorted the real fiduciaries from the phony ones.

 The investing public got an earful about pervasive conflicts of interest.
 For instance, some advisers cheat their clients by pressuring them to buy certain financial products in which an adviser pockets a seller’s commission from the product’s maker.